Pasquiindustry/Hothouse-Creations-Who-Wants-To-Be-A-Millionaire-Reverse-Engineering/README.md

 *Note: I don't think I can put the data here to make an example, so I'll make a picture with the scheme, just to be more clear.
 The STY file is what contains any other file.
 This file is not encrypted or compressed, but it seems a non-standard format.
 This seems to be how it's structured sequentially:
 * **4 bytes** - The size of the header containing data about the files in the list.
 More on that later.
 The count includes these 4 bytes.
 * **4 bytes** - The number of files in the next succession.
 If the value is - for example - 7, there will be 7 subsequential files metadata.
-This value doesn't indicate all the files available inside the STY, as there may be other successions of files.
+This succession of files are all placed inside the same directory.
+The first succession is placed inside the root folder.
 * **24 bytes** - The file name.
 Seems to be compliant with the ANSI format and they're readable easily with a text editor
 * **4 files** - The size of the file in bytes.
-There are folders too in this list, which are indicated as big 0 bytes
+There are folders too in this list, which are indicated as big as 0 bytes
+* **4 bytes** - This value indicates two different things if the item is a file or a folder
-* **4 bytes** - The offset of the file relative to the beginning of the file.
-This value seems to be in "blocks", with 1 block big 2048 bytes.
-So, to get the right offset, you've to multiply the value by 2048
+ * In a file, this value is the offset of where the data is located inside the STY.
+This number is in number of blocks, so you've to multiply this by 2048 to get the exact offset.
+ * In a directory, this value is the offset of the succession of files available inside the folder, relative to the header

 After the header, all the files are subsequential until the end of the file.